ulrichriegel/Pareto/cran-comments.md

 * local Windows 10, R 3.6.1
 * ubuntu 16.04 (on travis-ci), R 3.6.1
+* win_builder (devel)

 ## R CMD check results:

-There were no ERRORs, WARNINGs or NOTEs
+There were no ERRORs or WARNINGs

+There was 1 NOTE:

+*  checking CRAN incoming feasibility (2.1s)
+   Maintainer: 'Ulrich Riegel <ulrich.riegel@gmx.de>'

+   New submission

 ## Downstream dependencies